Team DCA

 Additionally, Kate has spent time working at the Department of Foreign Affairs and Trade in Sydney and Canberra and for the Catalan Department of Education in Spain.
 Kate returned to Australia to work in the community sector to focus on Aboriginal employment and leadership development, and eventually joined the NSW State Government in 2016.
 Kate’s broad expertise and experience in diversity and inclusion, organisational culture, leadership, human resources and knowledge, and project management enables her to develop programs that recognise the intersectionality of diverse experiences.

-Currently, Kate is a Board Director at the Diversity Council Australia and has previously served as a Director for Yilabara Solutions and Interrelate.
-In July 2023, she commenced her role as Chief Executive Officer at Supply Nation, the Australian leader in supplier diversity.
+Kate has previously served as a Director for Yilabara Solutions and Interrelate and in July 2023, she commenced her role as Chief Executive Officer at Supply Nation, the Australian leader in supplier diversity.
 Kate holds a Bachelor of International Studies (Distinction), an MBA and an Executive Masters of Public Administration.

 As a proud Ngarrindjeri/Narungga woman, Lauren is committed to promoting cultural diversity, respect and equity within the South Australian community.
 Drawing on her extensive experience within the public sector and educational institutions, she campaigns for equality for Aboriginal peoples.